psyklopp/MSc-Thesis/README.md

 Dec 13
 - 🍀 The Thesis Topic Description request was approved!

+Mar 26, 2024
+- ✍️ Broad categories are Digital Signatures, Blind Signatures, Lattice-based Signatures followed by the solution I want to implement.
+- 😅 Have to step up the game
+-
 ### Proposed Thesis Synopsis

 Central bank digital currency (CBDC) is money that a country's central bank can issue.
 It is also referred to as e-cash.
 One of the major problems with e-cash is double-spending or double-use.
 As compared to users connected to an online trusted-third-party, offline users cannot verify if e-cash is already spent or not.
 More specifically, in a buyer-merchant setting, it is difficult to detect double-spending of a payment if a bank/broker service is not available.